Andreaytm/spectrum/README.md

 - Tested initially on console to display email message.
 - Tested again via smtp to ensure that message goes through to emails.

+General Testing:
 - Iterative testing has been included throughout the process of the project through observation of complex changes on localhost.
-- Checking syntax for errors against existing Code Institute learnt code.
+- Checked syntax for errors against existing Code Institute learnt code.
 - Validation of syntax through [CSS](https://jigsaw.w3.org/css-validator/) and [HTML Validators](https://validator.w3.org/) and of JavaScript code on [JSHint](https://jshint.com/).
 - Used [FreeFormatter](https://www.freeformatter.com/) to reindent tabs to ensure code is structured cleanly.
 - Checked console for errors in JavaScript.

 ### Automated Testing

+#### Travis CI
 - Automated testing was done using Travis-CI.
 [![Build Status](https://travis-ci.org/Andreaytm/spectrum.svg?branch=master)](https://travis-ci.org/Andreaytm/spectrum)